-The EMODnet-Geology Project ran for 3 years from October 2013 to October 2016 and built on the procedures developed during the urEMODnet-Geology Project carried out between July 2009 and July 2012, which involved geological survey organisations from 14 countries in northern Europe working in the Baltic Sea, Greater North Sea and the Celtic Seas.
-The addition of 16 other countries expanded the geographical scope of the work programme to include the White Sea, Barents Sea, the seas around Iceland and the Faroes, the Bay of Biscay and the Iberian Coast, the Western Mediterranean Sea (within waters of EU countries), the Adriatic Sea, the

-Ionian Sea and the Central Mediterranean Sea (within waters of EU countries), the Aegean-Levantine Sea (within waters of EU countries - including the Turkish sector) and the Black Sea (Turkey, Romania, Bulgaria and Ukraine).
+The EMODnet-Geology Project ran for 3 years from October 2013 to October 2016 and built on the procedures developed during the ur-EMODnet-Geology Project carried out between July 2009 and July 2012, which involved geological survey organisations from 14 countries in northern Europe working in the Baltic Sea, Greater North Sea and the Celtic Seas.
+The addition of 16 other countries expanded the geographical scope of the work programme to include the White Sea, Barents Sea, the seas around Iceland and the Faroes, the Bay of Biscay and the Iberian Coast, the Western Mediterranean Sea (within EU waters), the Adriatic Sea, the Ionian Sea and the Central Mediterranean Sea (within EU waters), the Aegean-Levantine Sea (within EU waters - including the Turkish sector) and the Black Sea (Turkey, Romania, Bulgaria and Ukraine).